-Tips to survive the holiday season without packing on the poundsDecember 17th, 2013 in Health /
+Tips to survive the holiday season without packing on the poundsDecember 17, 2013 in Medicine & Health / Health

 Special family meals, holiday buffets and free drinks can be open invitations for disaster for the more than 50 percent of Americans who are struggling with their weight and dieting.

 Navigating the holidays can be stressful, said Jeffrey Gersten, PsyD, Gottlieb Memorial Hospital.
 "Close family situations, the ready availability of trigger foods, such as cookies, kugels and candies, unhappy memories of past holidays – all add stress to make keeping your waistline in check a challenge."

 Dr. Gersten counsels weight-conscious patients at Gottlieb Memorial Hospital, where dozens have successfully lost, and are keeping off, as much as 100 pounds or more.

 Frosted cookies are an important part of enjoying the holidays for Suzy Krueckeberg, 49, who lives in a Chicago suburb.
 "I eat my favorite foods but change the portion size," said the graduate of a weight-loss program at Gottlieb.

 "At a party, I will scope out the offerings and make my choices.
 I'll eat half of a frosted cookie and one-third of a dessert slice – enough so that I have a true taste of the foods I like."